A lot of people love Corn, but did you know that you can also drink corn silk tea?

 Since corn was a Native American invention, it was the native people who taught European colonists to cultivate it.
 As it became popular, it also spread to different parts of the world.
-Corn has become a very important crop, not only because of its importance as a human food; but also for being a livestock feed, a biofuel, and a raw material for different products.
+Corn has become a very important crop, not only because of its importance as human food; but also for being a livestock feed, a biofuel, and a raw material for different products.
 In fact, even corn silk which many people throw away as trash is full of nutrients that can bring healing and help ensure good help to those who consume it as tea.

 Characteristics of Corn Silk